rentruewang/koila/docs/ips/multi-backend.rst

 **Therefore, what I'm doing here with the backends is closer to applying strategy pattern to all the functionality the platform provides.**

+Must mix different backends
+***************************

+If I must mix different backends, there are a couple of ways to achieve it.

+#.
+Every step in the pipeline can use a different backend.
+#.
+Only across *blocks* of code you can switch to a different backend.

+These 2 conditions are fundamentally very similar, the only difference being the frequency of the switch.

+I believe that the second one is superior.

+The first one would have the following options

+    #.
+Serialize at every single step, use a common format across all backends.
+    #.
+Use dynamic programming and serialize only when necessary.

+Needless to say, the second option is better and work with the *block* strategy as well.

+However, the block strategy as another advantage, which happens when only 1 backend is used.
+In which case, we do not even need to serialize at all.

 Data formats
 ************